uasal/spacehardwarehandbook-public/source/fasteners.rst

 Staking
 ---------

-See NASA standard 5020 section ``B.5 Best Practices for Adhesive Locking Features``.
+See NASA standard 5020 section "B.5 Best Practices for Adhesive Locking Features".

 At a minimum, a small amount of adhesive (i.e. 2216 B/A Gray) applied to the clean interface of the head of a screw to the bearing material is recommended to provide secondary retention.